storlak/PythonMiniProjects/003 - D5L Dictionary/README.md

 Various ways of installing the D5L:

 - Fork the repository to your Github and run main.py
-- Download the .exe file for windows.
+- Download the .exe file for windows. (soon!)
-- Install via flathub (soon!) for Linux.
+- Install via flathub for Linux. (soon!)
-- Download .deb file for Linux.
+- Download .deb file for Linux. (soon!)
 - Download main.py, constants,py, gui_utils.py, menu_utils.py and run main.py
     - main.py for English.
     - main_fr.py for French. (not functional yet)